Professional Positions

 • Providing federal financial aid and institutional, departmental, private, and tribal scholarship advisement.

-• Generating & developing reports, spreadsheets, and databases: and maintaining program/project records and statistical information utilizing Excel, Access, Hyperion, MyReports and Banner.
+• Generating and developing reports, spreadsheets, and databases: and maintaining program/project records and statistical information utilizing Excel, Access, Hyperion, MyReports and Banner.

-• Demonstrated experience drafting and creating design sets and copy for print publications /digital & web-based communications and social media platforms utilizing Adobe Creative applications: Illustrator, InDesign, Adobe Express, and Photoshop.
+• Drafting and creating design sets and copy for print publications/digital & web-based communication and social media platforms utilizing Adobe Creative applications: Illustrator, InDesign, Adobe Express, and Photoshop.

 • Working on a team and/or in a collaborative work-setting, multi-tasking and creative problem-solving and working in a high-traffic customer service environment.